In This Article

 Customer support

-Aside from email tickets and the “Trollbox” you can also contact BitMEX using their social media channels or through their discord server which has a dedicated support channel.
-The really nice aspect of the service is the website itself, which is packed full of useful information and features.
+Aside from email tickets and the “Trollbo,” you can also contact BitMEX using their Twitter, Telegram Channel, or through their Discord server, which has a dedicated support channel.
+The service’s really nice aspect is the website, which is packed full of useful information and features.
 The support center gives a slick rundown of the exchange and helps educate users on complex trades.

 Live updates fill the site too.
 An announcement box keeps users up to date with any updates and issues.

 Security information is loaded into the website, which is always a must for me when I’m looking at a new exchange.
-With BitMEX, you can quickly find out who owns the platform and how they’re keeping funds secure.
+With BitMEX, you can quickly discover who owns the platform and how they keep funds secure.

 Multisig withdrawals that only partners can sign, cold storage, and Amazon Web Services are the highlights when it comes to security.